Why we choose to fit the Ronda movement at the heart of our Tidal Moonphase watch

-Our Ronda movement offers an impressive power reserve of 5 years, with the added function of being able to save up to 70% of the energy required to power the timepiece by pulling the crown out 1 position.
-Executing its ‘hacking function’, which is when the movement disengages the second hand from moving.
-An extended life period of the battery also reduces the risk of damage incurred to the caseback or movement when replaced without care or by an inexperienced jeweller.
+Our chosen Ronda movements boast an exceptional 5-year power reserve, capable of conserving up to 70% of the energy required by activating its 'hacking function'.
+By pulling the crown out one position, this function disengages the second hand from moving.
+Furthermore, extended battery life reduces the risk of damage to the caseback or movement during battery replacement by inexperienced jewelers.

 1 comment